tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

       # Ring up customers
   ```

-* While loops should be used when you want a decision or behavior to be executed continuously until a condition is no longer `True`.
+* While loops should be used when you want a decision or behaviour to be executed continuously until a condition is no longer `True`.
 In other words, use a while loop when there's a specific condition that must be met in order for the loop to end.

 * While loops require an **iterator**, or counter variable, to be created and incremented.
 If the iterator is not incremented, the loop will not iterate correctly.